borttappat/dotfiles/README.md

 [ 2 ] Build from this directory using flake and avoid linking to /etc/nixos in order to preserve previous Nix-configuration.

-[ 3 ] Split packages into Core and Extras for a smaller footprint